Joint International Relations/Modern Languages and Literatures Major

 Associate Professors.
-Marie-Sophie Armstrong, PHD (University of Oregon); Taieb Berrada, PHD (Northwestern University); Matthew R. Bush, PHD (University of Colorado Boulder); Dinissa Duvanova, PHD (Ohio University); Yinan He, PHD (Massachusetts Institute of Technology); Chaim D. Kaufmann, PHD (Columbia University); Kevin Narizny, PHD (Princeton University); Antonio Prieto, PHD (Princeton University); Vera S. Stegmann, PHD (Indiana University)
+Marie-Sophie Armstrong, PhD (University of Oregon); Taieb Berrada, PhD (Northwestern University); Matthew R. Bush, PhD (University of Colorado Boulder); Dinissa Duvanova, PhD (Ohio University); Arman Grigoryan, PhD (Columbia University); Yinan He, PhD (Massachusetts Institute of Technology); Chaim D. Kaufmann, PhD (Columbia University); Kevin Narizny, PhD (Princeton University); Antonio Prieto, PhD (Princeton University); Vera S. Stegmann, PhD (Indiana University Northwest)

 Assistant Professors.
-Thomas Chen, PHD (University of California Los Angeles); Arman Grigoryan, PHD (Columbia University); Olivia Landry, PHD (Indiana University Bloomington); Mary Anne Madeira, PHD (University of Washington); Miguel Pillado, PHD (University of California Berkeley); Sara Lindsey Reuben, MA (Columbia University); Nobuko Yamasaki, PHD (University of Washington)
+Thomas Chen, PhD (University of California Los Angeles); Olivia Landry, PhD (Indiana University Bloomington); Mary Anne Madeira, PhD (University of Washington); Lilia Adriana Perez Limon, PhD (University Wisconsin-Madison); Nobuko Yamasaki, PhD (University of Washington)

 Professors Of Practice.
-Limei Shan, MS (East China Normal University); Kyoko Taniguchi, PHD (Emory University)
+Eunice Cortez, PhD (Temple University); Limei Shan, MS (East China Normal University); Kyoko Taniguchi, PhD (Emory University)

 Emeriti.
-Linda S. Lefkowitz, PHD (Princeton University); Rajan M. Menon, PHD (University of Illinois Urbana); Bruce E. Moon, PHD (Ohio State University); David W. Pankenier, PHD (Stanford University); Oles M. Smolansky, PHD (Columbia University); Anje C. Van Der Naald, PHD (University of Illinois Urbana); Lenora D. Wolfgang, PHD (University of Pennsylvania); Raymond F. Wylie, PHD (University of London)
+Linda S. Lefkowitz, PhD (Princeton University); Rajan M. Menon, PhD (University of Illinois at Urbana-Champaign); Bruce E. Moon, PhD (Ohio State University); David W. Pankenier, PhD (Stanford University); Oles M. Smolansky, PhD (Columbia University); Anje C. Van Der Naald, PhD (University of Illinois at Urbana-Champaign); Lenora D. Wolfgang, PhD (University of Pennsylvania); Raymond F. Wylie, PhD (University of London)